RECouto23/ampSeqPrimerDesign/README.md

 # ampSeqPrimerDesign

 A Python script for designing amplicon sequencing primer sets at user-defined genomic target sites.
-Primers are designed using the Primer3 engine and automatically adapted with SP5/SP7 Illumina-compatible handle sequences.
+Primers are designed using the Primer3 engine and automatically adapted with TruSeq SP5/SP7 Illumina-compatible handle sequences.
 Output is written to two CSV files — one containing the bare gene-specific primers (GSPs) and one containing the fully adapted sequences ready for ordering.

 ---